Cstolborg/HMMpy/docs/source/index.rst

 Installation
 ------------

-HMMpy is available on PyPI, and can be installed with
+HMMpy is available on PyPI, and can be installed with (only available on Windows and Linux)

 ::